AbayomiOlaoye/abayomiolaoye.github.io/README.md

 # Work-folio

-This is my personal portfolio website as a beginner Software Developer.
+This is my portfolio website as a beginner Software Developer.
 Though it is yet a work-in-progress, it's built with high preference for responsiveness using modern technologies.
 It features my learning speed and upward scaling.
 It depicts my strengths, capabilities, as I grow in experience.
 I hope you will be kind enough to give opinions on how to make it better.

 ## Built With:

 - HTML
 - CSS

+## Live Version 🌍
+Here is a link to the deployed version of my responsive [portfolio website](https://abayomiolaoye.github.io/).
+Feel free to check it out and share your view about it.

 ## Getting Started